-First : read 4.4.1.1.
-Different from a 'regular' POST HttpWebRequest, the postdata which specifies the requested content to the server (site) is partly send to the client (in this case WG++) in response on a first request done using the GET method.
-Any following requests (e.g. for following days) use the POST method with postdata derived from the data received in response on the first GET request.
-WG++ follows a build in procedure when a POST\BACK request is started:
+First: read 4.4.1.1.
+Different from a 'regular' POST HttpWebRequest, is the postdata which specifies the requested content to the server (site) is partly send to the client (in this case WG++) in response to a first request done using the GET method.
+Any following requests (e.g. for following days) use the POST method with postdata derived from

-- Setup of a GET HttpWebRequest using the url\index as specified in the SiteIni. - If a valid response is received, a 'special' build-in scrub procedure (see below) is started to extract the required data to compose the required Postdata. - The program then issues the next HttpWebRequest using method POST with this postdata and the same url\index as in step 1.
+- Setup of a GET HttpWebRequest using the url_index as specified in the SiteIni. - If a valid response is received, a 'special' build-in scrub procedure (see below) is started to extract the required data to compose the required Postdata. - The program then issues the next HttpWebRequest using method POST with this postdata and the same url_index as in step 1.
 (So, in fact it grabs this first page twice, once to extract the postdata and a second time as part of the regular grabbing). - Any following request is done using the POST method as described above. - Prior to designing the SiteIni entries, determine the necessary headers and postdata in the way described in 5.1.1.
 Match the postdata content with data found on the html page in response of the GET request.
 Tip: Locate the data that contains the string VIEWSTATE.
 Also Locate the possible variables and their format like channel, urldate and subpage.
 These variables must be added to the postdata header specification and not to the elements specified in the 'special scrub procedure'.
-(This procedure is only executed once, immediately after the first GET response, so will not be evaluated after the following POST responses if specified there) - The 'special' scrub procedure as mentioned in 2. must be specified in the SiteIni using these rules: - Use scope=urlindex e.g. within scope.range {(urlindex)|end} and end\scope - Only the elements any of the global and the 9 available index\temp\1 to 9 are allowed. - At the end of the procedure, the extracted data required for the following POST request must be placed in the element index\variable\element. - two header specifications are required as a minimum: url\index.headers {method=POST\BACK} to initiate this method and activate the special scrub url\index.headers {postdata= --- the required postdata --- }
+(This procedure is only executed once, immediately after the first GET response, so will not be evaluated after the following POST responses if specified there) - The 'special' scrub procedure as mentioned in 2. must be specified in the SiteIni using these rules: - Use scope=urlindex e.g. within scope.range {(urlindex)|end} and end_scope - Only the elements any of the global and the 9 available index_temp_1 to 9 are allowed. - At the end of the procedure, the extracted data required for the following POST request must be placed in the element index variable element. - two header specifications are required as a minimum: url_index.headers {method=POST_BACK} to initiate this method and activate the special scrub url_index.headers {postdata= the required postdata } url_index.headers {method=POST_BACK} url_index.headers {accept=application/x-ms-application, image/jpeg, application/xaml+xml, image/gif, image/pjpeg, application/x-ms-xbap, /}